Starting with the Lower Peninsula first - Michigan's Upper Peninsula field collecting info is located lower on the page.

 I do not need to say this do I - Prior to doing any field collection you must obtain approval from the land owner.

 The links here will take you to information on rock and mineral collecting sites in Michigan.
 It is up to you to determine your right to collect at these sites.
 On public lands, state and federal, do check with the local office as to their rock collecting rules.
 While there are general rules governing rock collecting on public land, each site can establish its own land use provisions.
-When collecting on Michigan lake shores you should keep in mind, the water along the beach may be public but the land along the shore maybe private - as soon as you step out of the water on to a private beach you are trespassing.
+When collecting on Michigan lake shores you should keep in mind, the water along the beach may be public but the land along the shore maybe private - as soon as you step out of the "ordinary" high water mark, on to a private beach you are trespassing.
+A thank you to Raymond Bush for provided the link below and helping me clarify this information - https://michiganlcv.org/cases/beach-walking-great-lakes-shoreline/

 Note - Michigan law prohibits removing more than 25 pounds of rocks or minerals per year from state-owned lands, including the bottomlands of the great lakes.
 Some state areas may not allow removal of any minerals or fossils from the land.
 It is your duty to check with the authorities before disturbing the soil.